The essential journalist news source

 Ten council-owned green spaces are already protected from development by Fields In Trust.
 They are: Alexandra Gardens, Grange Gardens, Heath Park, Hywel Dda Open Space, Llanishen Park, Moorland Park, Pontcanna Fields, Pontprennau Fields, Roath Recreation Ground and Rumney Recreation Ground.

 Two other green spaces in Cardiff, managed by local Community Councils are also protected in this way.
-They are Creigau Recreation Ground and Old St Mellons Playing Field.
+They are Creigiau Recreation Ground and Old St Mellons Playing Field.

 Why is it just these eleven parks?
 Why aren't you protecting all of Cardiff's parks in this way?